On August 17, 2018 30 participants representing a diverse set of backgrounds and interest met to discuss the story and impacts of the Thomas Fire.

 During the fire

 As the firefighters moved into structure protection, they focused first on homes with very easy access, near roads.
 The fire was very fast moving, often carried from one hilltop to another, with numerous spot fires starting as the strong winds carried embers far from the flame front.
 There was also limited air support due to wind and visibility issues.
-Firefighters also told personal stories of how intense the fire was, and what it was like to be part of the community that was being affected by the fire.

 After the fire